Sharath Kamal, Nikhat Zareen to be India's flagbearers for CWG closing ceremony | Sports-Games

 - United Kingdom

-Star paddler Sharath Kamal and world champion boxer Nikhat Zareen have been named India's flagbearers during the closing ceremony of the Commonwealth Games here on Monday.
+Star paddler Achanta Sharath Kamal and world champion boxer Nikhat Zareen have been named India's flagbearers for the closing ceremony of the Commonwealth Games here on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)